uCV-team/ucv-online/README.md

 # PubliCV
 ## One website for each job seeker

-PubliCV is the open source platform to help Jobseekers find their next Employer, and vice versa, _directly_ (with no intermediaries).
+PubliCV is the open source platform to help Job seekers find their next Employer, and vice versa, _directly_.
+The core idea is to simplify the job seekeing / recruitment processes by cutting the middlemen out.
 See: https://publicv.org

-The source code of the core service is released under the MIT license (see LICENSE and the [term of service](https://publicv.org/legal/terms) for more).
+**"PubliCV: one website for each job seeker"** is now a pledge [published](https://pledgeviewer.eu/pledge/initiative/659) on the **Digital Skills and Jobs Coalition** of the **European Commission**.

-**PubliCV** is a pledge [published](https://pledgeviewer.eu/pledge/initiative/659) on the **Digital Skills and Jobs Coalition** of the **European Commission**.
+The source code of the core service is released under the MIT license (see the [LICENSE](https://github.com/publicv-org/publicv/blob/develop/LICENSE) file and the [terms of service](https://publicv.org/legal/terms) for more).

 ## Trademarks policy